 To commemorate George Washington's leadership as Commander in Chief of the Continental Army during the American Revolution, Congress commissioned this bronze equestrian statue from sculptor Clark Mills after his successful completion of the equestrian statue of Andrew Jackson located on Lafayette Square.

-It depicts Washington in the uniform of Commander in Chief of the Continental Army advancing in front of the American lines in a surprise attack on the British forces.
-The horse is shown rearing slightly, standing on three feet, while Washington calmly holds the reins in his right hand and his sword down at his left side, The face of Washington was taken from Houdon's famous bust.
-Great attention has been given to the veins of the horse and the pattern of its mane and tail.
+It depicts Washington in uniform, advancing in front of the American lines in a surprise attack on the British forces.
+The horse rears slightly while Washington calmly holds the reins in his right hand and his sword down at his left side.
+Mills based the face of Washington on the famous bust by Jean-Antoine Houdon.
+Great attention was given to the veins of the horse and the pattern of its mane and tail.
 The base is marble, patched with cement where it is cracked.

 National Register: July 14, 1978